-We offer over seven programs focused on social justice issues as diverse as environmental conservation to civil rights, homelessness, post-conflict recovery, and more.
+We offer over six programs focused on social justice issues as diverse as ecosystem restoration to indigenous rights, homelessness and housing insecurity, public health, education, and more.

 Alternative Breaks are yearlong commitments.
 Orientation, reorientation, fundraising and activism projects take place during the school year while direct engagement takes place over spring break in a variety of locations from Guatemala, Jamaica, DC, Selma, and more.

 From Florida to El Salvador to Jamaica and the District of Columbia, 85 George Mason University students dedicated their spring break to education and service as part of this year’s Alternative Break trips, organized through the Social Action and Integrative Learning (SAIL) program in the School of Integrative Studies.